xsdk-project/ATPESC2018HandsOnLessons/_lessons/hand_coded_heat/lesson.md

 is used on each solution timestep to solve for the new temperatures.

-Run the same problems using each of these algorithms and observe total memory usage and operation counts (printed at the end).
+Run the same problems using each of these algorithms and observe total memory usage and operation counts (printed at the end) and provide your explanations for them and in comparison with the FTCS method.

 When you are done, go to `Intro->Submit A Show Your Work` using the hands-on activity name _Crank-Nicholson_ and upload evidence of your completed solution.